Loading…

 The deeper failure is treating AI personalisation as a vendor purchase rather than an organisational capability.
 The tools are necessary but not sufficient — you need data, experimentation discipline, content velocity and creative judgement to actually get the value out.

 The Privacy Act 2024 reforms changed the personalisation landscape materially.
 Sensitive information inferences, automated decisions affecting individuals and consent meaningfulness are all under sharper scrutiny.
 The OAIC's guidance has continued to clarify that personalisation using personal data is regulated activity — not a marketing curiosity.
 Add the ACCC's interest in personalised pricing and consumer harm, and the practical bar is real: build personalisation that's actually consented, explainable on request and excludes sensitive categories by default.
+Teams operating at scale increasingly pair this with AI compliance monitoring so the guardrails are checked continuously rather than at annual review time.

 For most Australian ecommerce and content businesses: fix first-party data and consent, pilot product or content recommendations, A/B validate, then layer email/lifecycle.
 Avoid CDP-led investments unless your data is genuinely fragmented across systems you control.